raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ---

-### a proof that the set of all finite sets of natural numbers is denumerable
+### a proof that the set of all finite sets of natural numbers... is denumerable

 We claimed above that the set of all finite sets of natural numbers is denumerable, by claiming that we had written an enumeration that would output every finite set in a finite number of outputs, or equivalently, that every finite set could be associated with a unique natural number.